sfu-bigdata/bd-glossary/Glossary.md

 ### Query (Data) <a id="query"/>

-TODO: check.
-Queries are not restricted to SQL
-A query is a request for data or information from a [table](#tabular) or combination of tables.
+TODO: Query (data) check.
+Queries are not restricted to SQL A query is a request for data or information from a [table](#tabular) or combination of tables.
 This data may be generated as results returned by Structured Query Language ([SQL](#sql)) or as pictorials, graphs or complex results, e.g., trend analyses from data-mining tools. [#lesson-07](#lesson-07) [#lesson-10](#lesson-10) [#lesson-11](#lesson-11)

 [^]: What is the definition of a query in a database .... https://answerthirst.com/what-is-the-definition-of-a-query-in-a-database/